-"Sleaford is a small, attractive English market town located in the Lincolnshire Fenlands, with lots to do and see"
+"Sleaford is an attractive market town located in the Lincolnshire Fenlands, with lots to do and see"

-Did you know that Sleaford takes its name from its position as a crossing place (or ford) on the River Slea, and that its skyline is dominated by the 144ft stone spire of the parish church of St Denys, which is one of the tallest in England?
+Did you know that Sleaford takes its name from its position as a crossing place (or ford) on the River Slea?
+Or, that its skyline is dominated by the 144ft stone spire of the parish church of St Denys’, one of the tallest in England?

-Cogglesford Watermill.
 This award-winning watermill, thought to be the only Sheriff’s watermill still working in England, is situated just over half a mile from Sleaford town centre, in a beautiful setting on the banks of the River Slea.
-Free admission.
-Open daily.
-Milling takes place on the second Sunday of each month.
-On all other days, you can watch a video of the milling process.
-There is an award-winning cafe adjacent to the watermill, selling delicious meals and snacks.
-Location: East Road, Sleaford, Ng34 7EQ.